Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Abstract

-\section{ABSTRACT}
+\section{Abstract}

-Deformable Image Registration (DIR) can benefit from additional guidance using corresponding landmarks in the images.
-However, the benefits thereof are largely understudied, especially due to the lack of automatic detection methods for corresponding landmarks in three-dimensional (3D) medical images.
-In this work, we present a Deep Convolutional Neural Network (DCNN), called DCNN-Match, that learns to predict landmark correspondences in 3D images in a self-supervised manner.
-We explored five variants of DCNN-Match that use different loss functions and tested DCNN-Match separately as well as in combination with the open-source registration software Elastix to assess its impact on a common DIR approach.
-We employed lower-abdominal Computed Tomography (CT) scans from cervical cancer patients: 121 pelvic CT scan pairs containing simulated elastic transformations and 11 pairs demonstrating clinical deformations.
-Our results show significant improvement in DIR performance when landmark correspondences predicted by DCNN-Match were used in case of simulated as well as clinical deformations.
-We also observed that the spatial distribution of the automatically identified landmarks and the associated matching errors affect the extent of improvement in DIR.
-Finally, DCNN-Match was found to generalize well to Magnetic Resonance Imaging (MRI) scans without requiring retraining, indicating easy applicability to other datasets.
+\\\textbf{Purpose}: Deformable Image Registration (DIR) can benefit from additional guidance using corresponding landmarks in the images.
+However, the benefits thereof are largely understudied, especially due to the lack of automatic landmark detection methods for three-dimensional (3D) medical images. \\\textbf{Approach}: We present a Deep Convolutional Neural Network (DCNN), called DCNN-Match, that learns to predict landmark correspondences in 3D images in a self-supervised manner.
+We trained DCNN-Match on pairs of Computed Tomography (CT) scans containing simulated deformations.
+We explored five variants of DCNN-Match that use different loss functions and assessed their effect on the spatial density of predicted landmarks and the associated matching errors.
+We also tested DCNN-Match variants in combination with the open-source registration software Elastix to assess the impact of predicted landmarks in providing additional guidance to DIR. \\\textbf{Results}: We tested our approach on lower-abdominal CT scans from cervical cancer patients: 121 pairs containing simulated deformations and 11 pairs demonstrating clinical deformations.
+The results showed significant improvement in DIR performance when landmark correspondences predicted by DCNN-Match were used in the case of simulated (p = $0e^0$) as well as clinical deformations (p = $0.030$).
+We also observed that the spatial density of the automatic landmarks with respect to the underlying deformation affect the extent of improvement in DIR.
+Finally, DCNN-Match was found to generalize to Magnetic Resonance Imaging (MRI) scans without requiring retraining, indicating easy applicability to other datasets. \\\textbf{Conclusions}: DCNN-Match learns to predict landmark correspondences in 3D medical images in a self-supervised manner, which can improve DIR performance.